How to Become a Payroll Clerk in 5 Steps

 Step 2: Consider Earning a Certificate

 Although clerks often learn on the job, community colleges and vocational training schools offer payroll accounting clerk certificate programs that could teach you how to process payrolls and maintain a payroll system.
 The use of standard business productivity applications such as spreadsheets, word processors and databases is also covered.
-The American Payroll Association (APA) offers a certification program that could help to boost your changes of finding a job (www.americanpayroll.org).
+The American Payroll Association (APA) offers a certification program that could help to boost your chances of finding a job (www.americanpayroll.org).

 Step 3: Obtain a Job